emmahewson/island-bees/README.md

 Bug - attempted to move the js for the remove item from bag in to separate JS file - update worked ok but remove didn't.
 Put back in to HTML as a script tag.

-Bug - bag appears in toast after review updated or added - not sorted

 Bug - issues with the checkout delivery & total calculations - couldn't add a float & a decimal type numbers.
 Fix - Had to convert the order_total and total_delivery_chargable to float values with checks to make sure they had a value in the first place.
 This accounted for the various different scenarios.
     1. Under delivery threshold & delivery chargable on all products